Qruise-ai/qruise-pasquans-interface/README.md

 Explanation of CustomSimulator:
 - Initialization: The constructor method initializes the custom simulator with options provided in backend_options.
 You can add custom configuration options here as needed.
 - simulate: The simulate method implements the main logic for running a quantum simulation.
 It takes in various parameters, such as lattice sites, Rabi frequencies, and detunings, as Pint Quantity objects with associated units.
 You can:
   - Validate: Check if the provided parameters have the correct dimensionality (e.g., [length] for lattice sites, [frequency] for Rabi frequencies).
   - Convert: Convert the parameters to the units expected by the simulator backend if they differ (e.g., converting micrometers to meters or MHz to Hz).
   - Simulate: Perform the actual simulation logic.
 In this example, the method returns a mock result (state_populations) for demonstration.
 In a real implementation, this is where the quantum system's behavior would be computed based on the inputs and any backend-specific constraints.
 - get_backend_information: Returns metadata about the backend, which can be useful for debugging and configuration checks.

 ### Custom Provider
 A provider in the qruise-pasquans-interface must inherit from the PasquansProvider abstract base class and implement the _get_simulators method, which returns a list of available simulator classes.

-**Step-by-step**:
 ```python
 from qruise.pasquans_interface import PasquansProvider
 from typing import List